 Heaven must look this way since there are no words to accurately describe the beauty of this area.
 The towering snow-tipped mountains of Maroon Peak and North Maroon peak are reflected in the crystal clear lake anchored by a symphony of color that changes with the seasons.
 Hiking is nothing less than amazing here.
 Dogs are welcome on the trails, but must be kept on leash.
 There are three trails to choose from, each with a varying degree of difficulty.

 The Stillwater, North Star Nature Preserve and Lazy River sections of the Roaring Fork River through the preserve is the perfect gentle paddling destination.
-Put in at the Wildwood School, just a few minutes out of town off Highway 82 toward Independence Pass.
-Groups of locals trade off float and shuttle laps between the school and the bridge downriver, while savvy visitors rent SUPs (including a life jacket and dry bag) from local outfitters that provide a guide and ride for a stress-free experience.
+Put in is at the Wildwood School, just a few minutes out of town off Highway 82 toward Independence Pass.
+Groups of locals trade off float and shuttle laps between the school and the bridge downriver, while savvy visitors rent standup paddleboards (SUPs), including a life jacket and dry bag, from local outfitters that provide a guide and ride for a stress-free experience.
 Pack a picnic in a dry bag to enjoy at “the beach,” and be on the lookout for great blue herons, mule deer, and muskrats along the way.

 The highest point of Aspen Mountain is 11,212 feet.
 A trip to the top riding the Silver Queen Gondola provides spectacular views and delicious food.
-It’s a must for visitors wanting a new perspective of the landscape.
+It’s a must if you're looking for a new perspective of the landscape.
 In winter, skiers ride the gondola to the top to access more than 75 trails.
 Non-skiers can purchase a foot pass and enjoy the sunshine and lunch in the restaurant at the peak.

-Visitors who enjoy attending live theater performances and in luck since Theatre Aspen always has a production on the go.
-Theatre Aspen rekindles a sense of discovery in audiences by producing big theatre in a small space.
-Each season brings world-class theater dramatically closer, with innovative and imaginative productions of both plays and musicals, complemented by an assortment of community events including late-night cabarets, educational programs and performances, collaborations with other Aspen arts organizations, and new works presentations.
+Visitors who enjoy attending live theater performances are in luck since Theater Aspen always has a production on the go.
+This theater company rekindles a sense of discovery in audiences by producing big theater in a small space.
+Each season brings world-class theater dramatically closer, with innovative and imaginative productions of both plays and musicals, complemented by an assortment of community events including late-night cabarets, educational programs and performances, collaborations with other Aspen arts organizations, and presentations of new works.